 - Illegal wage deductions — Employers may not take unauthorized deductions from employees’ pay, such as the cost of a uniform, accidental breakage, or cash and property shortages.

-- Tipped-employee wage violations –– The FLSA and Illinois Minimum Wage Law allow employers to use a tip credit to meet their minimum wage obligations to tipped employees.
+- Tipped-employee wage violations –– The FLSA and Illinois Minimum Wage Law allow employers to use a tip credit to meet their minimum obligations to tipped employees.
 For the state of Illinois, the tipped wage direct rate is $6.60 per hour (as of January 1, 2021).
-For Chicago, however, the tipped minimum wage is $8.40 per hour for employers with 4 to four to 20 workers or $9 for employers with 21 or more workers (as of July 1, 2021).
-If an employee’s tips combined with the employer’s direct wages do not equal the minimum hourly wage, the employer must make up the difference.
+For Chicago, however, the tipped minimum is $8.40 per hour for employers with 4 to four to 20 workers or $9 for employers with 21 or more workers (as of July 1, 2021).
+If an employee’s tips combined with the employer’s direct pay do not equal the minimum hourly wage, the employer must make up the difference.
 Although tip pooling is permitted, back-of-house workers (e.g. chefs, cooks, dishwashers) cannot participate, and employers and supervisors are not permitted to retain any employee tips.

 Regardless of the wage violation, it takes a skilled employment lawyer to protect your rights and help you obtain the maximum compensation you deserve.

 If you are involved in a wage and hour dispute with your employer, don’t go it alone.
-Let our experienced wage and hour attorney handle your claim and help you recover the wages you deserve.
+Let our experienced wage and hour attorney handle your claim and help you recover the pay you deserve.